PeerInfinity/Archipelago/docs/json/modules/timer.md

 ### Module: `Timer`

 - **ID:** `timer`
 - **Purpose:** Manages the logic and UI for the automated location checking timer.
-This module encapsulates the "Begin!" / "Stop" functionality, the progress bar, and the "Quick Check" feature.
+This module encapsulates the "Begin" / "Stop" functionality, the progress bar, and the "Quick Check" feature.
 It is designed to be hosted within another panel.

 ---